A little guide to help you find your golden hiking boots

 - Water resistance

-What’s the ideal fit of the boots?
+What’s the ideal fit for the boots?

 The terrain importance